Making CEQA Mitigation Less Expensive (and more meaningful).

 STEPHEN SCHAFER | DOCUMENTING OUR INHERITED ENVIRONMENT

-The three programs administered by the Heritage Documentation Programs (HDP) department of the National Park Service (NPS), called the Historic American Buildings Survey (HABS), the Historic American Engineering Record (HAER), and the Historic American Landscapes Survey (HALS), are the gold-standard of documentation policies.
-The data created for HABS/HAER/HALS must be transferred into the public domain and requires a Life Expectancy of over 500 years (LE500).
-This is accomplished by keeping the photographic negatives in “state-of-the-art curatorial facilities” at Fort Meade in Maryland which are humidity- and temperature-controlled.
-After donation to HABS, the data is passed on to the Library of Congress (LoC) Prints & Photographs Division which carries out a series of steps including text-scanning all the documents, scanning of the drawings and film-scanning all the original negatives in high resolution.
-It's when the documentations are uploaded to the LoC website that they morph from "quality data" to "public benefit"; all the keyword-searchable data, digital Jpegs and high resolution Tiff files of the drawings and photographs are broadcast on the LoC HABS WEBSITE and this public domain data is made available on the Internet for public download 24/7/365 worldwide.
-Can your local historical society match that?
+The data created for HABS/HAER/HALS (3H) must be transferred into the public domain and requires a Life Expectancy of over 500 years (LE500).
+This is accomplished by keeping the photographic negatives in “state-of-the-art curatorial facilities” at Fort Meade in Maryland which are humidity and temperature controlled.
+After donation to HABS, the data is passed on to the Library of Congress (LoC) Prints & Photographs Division which carries out text-scanning of all the documents, scanning of the drawings and high-resolution photo scanning of the original film negatives.
+Then the documentations are uploaded to the LoC website where they amplify that "quality data" to "public benefit."
+All the keyword-searchable data, digital Jpegs and high resolution Tiff files of the drawings and photographs are broadcast on the Library of Congress website and this American treasure is made available on the Internet for public download 24/7/365, worldwide.

 "THE DATA CREATED FOR HABS/HAER/HALS